 3. Next, type this line: rstrui.exe and press ENTER.

 5. Select one of the available Restore Points and click "Next" (this will restore your computer system to an earlier time and date, prior to the ransomware infiltrating your PC).

 6. In the opened window click "Yes".

-7. After restoring your computer to a previous date download and scan your PC with a recommended malware removal software to eliminate any left remnants of Royal Canadian Mounted Police ransomware.
+7. After restoring your computer to a previous date, download and scan your PC with recommended malware removal software to eliminate any remnants of the Royal Canadian Mounted Police ransomware.

-Other methods which can be used to eliminate RCMP ransomware infection from your PC:
+Other methods used to eliminate RCMP ransomware infection from your PC:

-Remove Canadian Mounted Police ransomware using a Rescue Disk.
+Remove the Canadian Mounted Police ransomware using a Rescue Disk.

 Royal Canadian Mounted Police ransomware removal using a new user account (Command Prompt).